helm/helm-www/docs/chart_template_guide/yaml_techniques.md

   characters.
 The only escape sequence is `''`, which is decoded as a single `'`.

-In addition to the one-line strings, you can declare multi-line strings:
+In addition to inline strings, you can declare multi-line strings:

 ```yaml
 coffee: |